 Out of all the smart scale apps, Garmin’s is one of the most user-friendly and easy to read.
 It clearly lists your measurements for body weight, BMI, body fat, water percentage, bone mass, and skeletal muscle mass.
 The app also shows you where you rank among those of the same height, age, and gender.

 Because it’s one of the more simple smart scales, it’s a good fit for those who are just starting out on their fitness journey and don’t want a lot of overwhelming statistics.
-That being said, it is a little off-putting that a smart scale which leans toward beginners is one of the pricier options on our ranking.
-The scale also only records one measurement a day, so it’s likely not a good fit for athletes who want more frequent monitoring.
+That being said, it is a little off-putting that a smart scale that leans toward beginners is one of the pricier options on our ranking.
+The color display features high-resolution as part of its sleek design and accommodates 16 users.
+Uses 4 AAA batteries.

 - 9 months of battery life

 For all you soon-to-be moms out there, this is the smart scale we chose for you.
 While this scale does calculate muscle density, body fat, water weight, and bone mass, it aims to help the user focus less on the numbers and more on being happy and healthy.

 This scale provides the option to display happy and sad emojis instead of numbers.
 This feature is especially appealing for parents who want to teach their kids a healthy lifestyle without focusing too much on concrete numbers.
 It’s also a plus for pregnant women who may not want to know how much they actually weigh, just that they are providing a healthy haven for their growing baby.